 - Copy of Transfer Credit Evaluation— transcript evaluation results (if applicable);

 - Completion of the prerequisite courses with a minimum grade of 2.0 or above in each course: BIOL& 241 and BIOL& 242*, ENGL& 101, MATH 099, and PSYC& 100.
 Completion of the prerequisite course PNURS 126 with a minimum grade of 3.7, and completion of the prerequisite course PNURS 108 with a minimum grade of 2.0 (75%);

-- Achievement of a 78 or above on the Accuplacer Reading Comprehension Test; and
+- Achievement of a 80 on the Classic Accuplacer and 260 on the Next Generation Accuplacer; and

 - Copy of current Nursing Assistant Certification (if applicable).